wmbai/LSCGB/README.md

 ## Data

-To download the dataset, please fill the [agreement form](https://docs.google.com/forms/d/e/1FAIpQLSeHbLQ-Mtzl42Yb5wIJ0IQfbW0X7HqC3nsCogFWmjAglarmNA/viewform) that indicates you agree to the [LSCGB Terms of Use](https://drive.google.com/file/d/1PsBQzoY7oh0q7bdGlqhqDyHc8M6w7tNE/view?usp=sharing).
+To download the dataset, please fill the [agreement form](https://docs.google.com/forms/d/e/1FAIpQLSeHbLQ-Mtzl42Yb5wIJ0IQfbW0X7HqC3nsCogFWmjAglarmNA/viewform) that indicates you agree to the [NLPR-LSCGB Terms of Use](https://drive.google.com/file/d/1PsBQzoY7oh0q7bdGlqhqDyHc8M6w7tNE/view?usp=sharing).
 After we receive your agreement form, we will provide download access to the dataset.